Topic 1

 We cover

-Fuel - Only for the movement of the customer vehicle
+Fuel - Fuel is provided only for the movement of the customer's vehicle.

 Cleaning of the vehicle